tpenguinltg/cthulhu/CONTRIBUTING.md

 Branch namespaces
 -----------------

-This project uses a number of branch namespaces to organize the repo's numerous branches in the repo.
+This project uses a number of branch namespaces to organize this repo's numerous branches.

 Namespace | Purpose
 --------- | -------